th3hat3d/th3hat3d-musings.github.io/_posts/2023-05-12-In-Defense-of-Rap.markdown

+---
+layout: post
+title: "In Defense of Rap"
+---
 I've heard many people say that rap is bad or harmful for those that listen to it.
 They cite various reasons, such as a lack of meaning or misogyny, for why this is.
 But many of these reasons are invalid or exaggerated, and I'll argue for why.

 ### A Lack of Meaning